 But first, what makes conduit preferable to other wiring options?
-Since it's fully enclosed, it offers excellent protection from outside damage from things like moisture, abrasion, chemicals and other perils…it can even keep out fire when properly sealed.
-It can be modified to be waterproof, or able to be submerged, and certain types can be encased within concrete.
-Metallic conduit helps shield cabling from electromagnetic interference, and makes it fairly easy to add or remove cables as needed.
+Since it's fully enclosed, it offers excellent protection to outside damage from things like moisture, abrasion, chemicals and other perils.
+It can even keep out fire when properly sealed.
+It can be modified to be waterproof or can be submerged, with certain types able to be encased within concrete.
+Metallic conduit helps shield cabling from electromagnetic interference and makes it easier to add or remove cables as needed.

 However, it can be more costly than other open wiring methods, so if the added protection isn't needed, it may be more advisable to take a more economical approach such as cable trays or support rings.
 Additionally, heat dissipation can be an issue with fully enclosed conduit, meaning that if you have multiple cables in a single pipe, you may need to lower the current capacity of your conductors.

-There are a number of types of non-flex metallic conduit, often made of steel, stainless steel or aluminum.
-RMC (rigid metal conduit) is thick-walled, with threaded ends for fitting and coupling.
+There are several types of non-flex metallic conduit often made of steel, stainless steel or aluminum.
+RMC (rigid metal conduit) is thick-walled with threaded ends for fitting and coupling.
 GRC (galvanized rigid conduit) is galvanized steel with a wall thick enough to accommodate threading, though it may not always be threaded.
-EMT (electrical metal tubing) is thin-walled, which makes it less expensive and lighter than other metallic rigid conduit types.
-IMT (intermediate metal conduit), as its name implies, is lighter than RMC, but heavier than EMT.
+EMT (electrical metal tubing) is thin walled, which makes it less expensive and lighter than other metallic rigid conduit types.
+IMT (intermediate metal conduit) — as its name implies — is lighter than RMC but heavier than EMT.

 EMT is the type of metallic non-flex conduit we offer at CableOrganizer.com.
-Since it's thin-walled, it cannot be threaded, which means fittings must be clamped in place.
-Though it's the thinnest-walled of the rigid conduits, it still provides ample protection in most applications except where serious damage is anticipated, and its light weight makes it easy to handle and alter as needed.
+Since it's thin walled, it cannot be threaded, which means fittings must be clamped in place.
+Though it's the thinnest walled of the rigid conduits, it still provides ample protection in most applications except where serious damage is anticipated.
+Its light weight makes it easy to handle and alter as needed.
 It's often used in commercial or industrial applications.

-Flexible conduit is ribbed, giving it a look similar to corrugated wire loom, and is able to bend and flex freely (though it does not hold a bend permanently as a bent pipe would).
+Flexible conduit is ribbed, giving it a look like corrugated wire loom.
+It can bend and flex freely (though it does not hold a bend permanently as a bent pipe would).
 For areas where obstacles would require rigid conduit to make too many turns and use an impractical number of fittings, flexible conduit may be an ideal choice.
 Flexible metallic conduit (FMC) provides the protection of rigid metal conduit without being confined to traveling in straight lined sections.
 It also provides vibration isolation when connecting to motors or other devices prone to movements, where rigid conduit would be easily jarred.